Chart Color Schemes

 Balaclava features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-In Balaclava, as per the latest Census data, 17.3% were houses while 82.8% consisted of other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Melbourne metro's figures of 8.7% houses and 91.3% other dwellings.
-Home ownership in Balaclava was 19.8%, lower than Melbourne metro's level.
-Mortgaged dwellings constituted 30.5% while rented dwellings made up 49.7%.
-The median monthly mortgage repayment in the area stood at $2,223, surpassing Melbourne metro's average of $2,170.
-Median weekly rent was recorded at $386, compared to Melbourne metro's figure of $420.
-Nationally, Balaclava's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents exceeded the national figure of $375.
+The dwelling structure in Balaclava, as per the latest Census, consisted of 17.3% houses and 82.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 8.7% houses and 91.3% other dwellings.
+Home ownership in Balaclava was at 19.8%, with mortgaged dwellings at 30.5% and rented ones at 49.7%.
+The median monthly mortgage repayment in the area was $2,223, higher than Melbourne metro's average of $2,170.
+The median weekly rent figure for Balaclava was $386, compared to Melbourne metro's $420.
+Nationally, Balaclava's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing